5 Garage Ventilation Options for Fresh & Safe Air

 Remove Toxic Fumes

 Carbon Monoxide (CO3) is a deadly gas that's odorless, tasteless, and a byproduct of combusting hydrocarbons.
 It's one of the components of emissions produced by cars using gasoline-powered engines.
+This is besides the gasoline smell that can enter the house.

 It's also why people in poorly ventilated areas may pass away if the vehicle is running and there is no fresh oxygen supply.
 The CO3 fumes could leak into the house and cause a huge health hazard for your family.